 Well then, time to review the bajoingas out of it then I guess…

 As usual, let’s start with the basics.
-In that what is it that we are actually looking at?
-Well, Thieves Essential Oil Blend is a mixture of Clove, Lemon, Cinnamon Bark, Eucalyptus Radiata, and Rosemary essential oils.
-It is commonly portrayed as an oil that can do anything and everything and forms the base for a wide range of Young Living products from cleaning solutions and detergents to toothpaste and almost everything in between (see below).
+What are we actually looking at?
+Well, Thieves Essential Oil Blend is a Young Living mixture of Clove, Lemon, Cinnamon Bark, Eucalyptus Radiata, and Rosemary essential oils.
+It is commonly portrayed as an oil that can do anything and everything.
+It forms the base for a wide range of Young Living products, from cleaning solutions and detergents to toothpaste and almost everything in between (see below).

-The interesting point with this particular oil – and another thing that got me hooked into it for this post – was that it is one of the very few that I have researched with such polarising opinions on whether it actually works or not.
+There is an interesting point with this particular oil, which is another thing that got me hooked into it for this post.
+It is one of the very few essential oil that I have researched with such polarizing opinions on whether it actually works or not.
 I am thinking that this is probably due to the incredibly high amount of claims for its benefits which, always scare me I will admit.
 So much so that I feel the need to add this little disclaimer here:

 Well, according to my research, what doesn’t it do?
 In short, it is an anti bacterial compound that kills germs, fights infection, cleans wounds, stops colds and so many other medical cures that, as usual, I am not comfortable even writing here (yes, some of them are doozies).
 So, in true Man Versus Oils fashion, let’s break it down and see what we can find out about each ingredient.

-Clove – anti-microbial, anti-fungal, antiviral, antiseptic, anti-pleasant aroma.
-It is listed as a good pain reliever and antiseptic and is commonly described as being good for gum care.
+It’s anti-microbial, anti-fungal, antiviral, antiseptic, and an anti-pleasant aroma.
+It is listed as a good pain reliever and antiseptic, and is commonly described as being good for gum care.
 There is some research into its use as an external antimicrobial agent (anti fungal and germ killer) which is positive.
 Human studies into its use for gum care are apparently still in the planning stage.
-Does smell just like cloves which is just horrendous to me (and brings back childhood memories of eating a WHOLE CLOVE)… but you might like it.
+Does smell just like cloves which is just horrendous to me.
+It brings back childhood memories of eating a WHOLE CLOVE… but you might like it.

-Lemon – Smells like lemon and, like lemons, good for cleaning.
-It has been extensively studied and found to be a potent anti-bacterial agent as well as numerous other medical benefits – albeit mainly in rats and mice to date.
+It smells like lemon and, like lemons, it’s good for cleaning.
+It has been extensively studied and found to be a potent anti-bacterial agent as well as numerous other medical benefits, albeit mainly in rats and mice to date.

-Cinnamon Bark – Again, smells like cinnamon which is great if you like that sort of thing.
+Again, it smells like cinnamon which is great if you like that sort of thing.
 Cinnamon is an ancient medicinal spice used for its antioxidant, anti-inflammatory and antimicrobial (amongst other medical benefits) properties.
-The oils have also been found to be an extremely effective anti-oxidant and anti-inflammatory – but again, mainly in rats.
+The oils have also been found to be an extremely effective anti-oxidant and anti-inflammatory, but again, mainly in rats.

-Eucalyptus Radiata – I have discussed this one at length in my posts on the man-cold, muscle soreness and keeping you awake.
-Studies have found ” its broad-spectrum antimicrobial action make it an attractive alternative to pharmaceuticals” when inhaled during times of suffering of head colds and nasal congestion.
+I have discussed this one at length in my posts on the man-cold, muscle soreness and keeping you awake.
+Studies have found “its broad-spectrum antimicrobial action make it an attractive alternative to pharmaceuticals” when inhaled during times of suffering of head colds and nasal congestion.

-Rosemary – and finally, Rosemary.
-Smells like… well, like a rosemary bush that has gone off… but well studied as an effective antibiotic agent as well and many other things to do with memory, cognitive brain patterns and hair growth.
+And finally, Rosemary.
+It smells like… well, like a rosemary bush that has gone off.
+It has been well studied as an effective antibiotic agent as well.
+Studies also show good results in many other things to do with memory, cognitive brain patterns and hair growth.

-So, with some fairly serious study into the essential oil compounds that make up Thieves, I guess it certainly should be effective as a cleaner, maybe as a cold reliever and tentatively as a chemical free remedy for minor (and I mean MINOR) cuts and scrapes.
+So, there is some fairly serious study into the essential oil compounds that make up Thieves.
+It certainly should be effective as a cleaner, maybe as a cold reliever and tentatively as a chemical free remedy for minor (and I mean MINOR) cuts and scrapes.

 Interestingly however, I could not find any real research into Thieves Essential Oil blend itself, even though a couple of sites I looked at did say that there were.